 This ant species live in colonies.
 They are also very protective and are always willing to attack anything that comes their way.
 Their evil nature makes it difficult to get rid of them at first.
 Exterminating these species is done in two phases.
 You first broadcast the insecticide in all their colonies.
 After broadcasting, you will also be expected to apply a liquid/organic insecticide, by soaking the nests.
 As you do this, you should ensure that the bait is also used uniformly.

 These three types are the most common type of ants.
 Getting rid of ants requires you to identify the exact species you will be dealing with.
-From there, look for the right bait and employ the most efficient borax for ants.
 As much as the techniques might be similar, failure of one method should be backed up by another method.
 Failure could be attributed to misidentification of a species or use of the wrong pesticide.
 Therefore, ensure you get things right before using any pesticide.…